 According to the German Chemical Prohibition Ordinance, this item can only be sold to professional users, resellers, or research institutions.
 Please fill out the form Chemical Prohibition Ordinance and return it to Natural Pigments by email, together with any documents that may be required.
 We will process your order as soon as we have received the documents.

 Download the form here: German Chemical Prohibition Ordinance

-Although lead carbonate occurs in nature as the mineral, cerussite, it has not been an important source of white pigment in painting history.
+Although lead carbonate occurs in nature as the mineral cerussite, it has not been an essential source of white pigment in painting history.

 French: blanc de plomb